HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Severity|Warning
 |Resolution|Task cannot be aborted at this time, wait for the task to be completed.

-### HpeWolfram.1.0.TaskCannotBeContinued
+### HpeWolfram.1.4.TaskCannotBeContinued
 Task cannot be Continued at this time.

 | | |
 |:---|:---|
-|Message Format|"Task cannot be Continued at this time"
+|Message Format|"Task cannot be Continued at this time."
 |Severity|Critical
 |Resolution|No Resolution.

-### HpeWolfram.1.0.TaskCannotBeCreated
+### HpeWolfram.1.4.TaskCannotBeCreated
-New Tasks cannot be created at this time.
+New Tasks cannot be created at this time

 | | |
 |:---|:---|